COVID-19, Hypothyroidism, and the Immune System

 3) Feed your gut

 There is so much research linking gut health to physical, mental, and emotional health.
 Fermented foods are a great way to bring in good bacteria and rebalance your gut microbiome.
 You may also choose to take a probiotic supplement.
-There are many benefits that will come from restoring healthy gut function, but one benefit in particular is that it may reduce the presence of leaky gut, a condition that can cause immune reactions like inflammation or pain.
+There are many benefits that will come from restoring healthy gut function, but one benefit, in particular, is that it may reduce the presence of a leaky gut, a condition that can cause immune reactions like inflammation or pain.

 Join a Community of Chronic Illness Warriors